bmbachow/VVGies/README.md

 ![Screenshot of Results Page](/img/for_README/screenshot-02.png)

 ## Technologies Used
-The app was built using HTML, CSS, JavaScript, jQuery, and [Leaflet](https://leafletjs.com/) JavaScript library.
+The app was built using HTML, CSS, JavaScript, jQuery, and <a href="https://leafletjs.com/" target="_blank">Leaflet</a> JavaScript library.

 ## APIs Used
 For Restaurant Search Results: